-Priestley Smith School caters for children between the ages of 2 and 19+ years, delivering nursery education, Foundation Stage and Key Stages 1, 2, 3, 4 and 5.
+Priestley Smith School caters for children from age 2, delivering nursery education, Foundation Stage and Key Stages 1, 2, 3, 4 and 5.
 We also provide specialist education for Sixth Form students at all academic levels.

 Priestley Smith School is a unique school in the UK.
 It is the first co-located all-age special school for students with severe sight loss and shares a campus with 4 mainstream schools.
 The school is purpose built for students with visual impairment, and is very well resourced to meet their needs, providing the specialist equipment they require to access the curriculum e.g. large print and braille materials, specialist ICT software with speech, adapted technology etc. Our teaching staff are experienced and qualified teachers of the visually impaired.